-- By copying a template of the NEN runtime environment file, modifying that file, and copying it to the correct directory for the NEN - By running the NEN setup command to launch an interactive installation and answering the prompts to configure the NEN runtime environment.
-(This method creates the NEN runtime environment file and saves it in the correct NEN directory.)
+- By running the NEN setup command to launch an interactive installation and answering the prompts to configure the NEN runtime environment.
+(This method creates the NEN runtime environment file and saves it in the correct NEN directory.) - By copying a template of the NEN runtime environment file to the required location and then modifying that file a.
+Enter the following command to start the installation and run the environment set up: